lirantal/ls-mcp/docs/project.md

 ### Type Definitions
 *   `src/types/mcp-config-service.types.ts`: Comprehensive type definitions for all MCP configuration services, designed for future extraction to separate npm packages.

+### Data Model Architecture
+The project maintains a clean separation between external MCP configuration files and internal application data:

+*   **External Config Format**: MCP config files use `type` field for transport specification (e.g., `"type": "stdio"`)
+*   **Internal Data Model**: Our application maps `type` to `transport` field for consistent UI display and internal logic
+*   **Clean Mapping**: The `MCPConfigService` handles the one-way mapping from `type` → `transport` at the data layer
+*   **UI Consistency**: All transport information in the UI (TRANSPORT column, summary counts) comes from the internal `transport` field

+This architecture ensures maintainability and clear separation of concerns between external data formats and internal application logic.

 ### Testing
 *   `__tests__/`: Comprehensive test suite with proper isolation and mocking to prevent real filesystem access during testing.
 *   `__tests__/__fixtures__/`: Test fixture files for isolated testing of configuration parsing.